Asian American and Pacific Islander Standing Committee

 How do I get involved with AAPISC?

-Members of the AAPISC Standing Committee are recruited by an “open call” nomination and self-nomination process to the campus community via the Division of Equity & Inclusion in the spring semester.
+Members of the AAPISC Standing Committee are recruited by an “open call” nomination and self-nomination process to the campus community via the Division of Equity and Inclusion in the spring semester.